VIPL-Audio-Visual-Speech-Understanding/SBL_For_Multilingual_Lip_Reading/README.md

 Training And Testing
 ----
-About the phonemes for modeling in this work, we built our phonemes vocabulary based on [DaCiDian](https://github.com/aishell-foundation/DaCiDian), [BigCiDian](https://github.com/speechio/BigCiDian), [g2p](https://github.com/Kyubyong/g2p) and [ g2pC](https://github.com/Kyubyong/g2pC).
+About the phonemes for modeling in this work, the phonemes vocabulary is based on [DaCiDian](https://github.com/aishell-foundation/DaCiDian), [BigCiDian](https://github.com/speechio/BigCiDian), [g2p](https://github.com/Kyubyong/g2p) and [ g2pC](https://github.com/Kyubyong/g2pC).
 Here, thanks for their inspiring works.